Ondřej Lingr Named to MLSSoccer.com Team of the Matchday

 Houston Dynamo FC News Release

-HOUSTON - Houston Dynamo FC midfielder Ondřej Lingr was named to the MLSSoccer.com Team of the Matchday for Matchday 9, the league announced today.
-The selection marks Lingr's first of the season after joining the Dynamo as a Designated Player on a full transfer from SK Slavia Prague last month.
+HOUSTON - Houston Dynamo FC midfielder Ondřej Lingr was named to the MLSSoccer.com Team of the Matchday for Matchday 10, the league announced today.
+The inclusion marks the Czech Republic international's second consecutive appearance this season.

-The Dynamo earned a 2-2 draw versus the Colorado Rapids at Shell Energy Stadium on Saturday after Lingr, the Dynamo debutant midfielder, scored an equalizer in the 96th minute.
-Houston is now undefeated in their previous seven matches versus Colorado, outscoring the Rapids 13-6 over that stretch.
+The Dynamo defeated in-state rivals Austin FC 2-0 in a Texas Showdown at Shell Energy Stadium on Saturday behind goals from Lingr and forward Ezequiel Ponce.
+The Dynamo are now undefeated in their last four matches, while two saves from goalkeeper Jonathan Bond earned Houston their fourth clean sheet of the season.

-Lingr found the back of the net deep into second-half stoppage time with a finessed header that traveled across the face of goal to find the inside of the far post.
-The play was created by midfielder Jack McGlynn, who played a deep ball into the box to defender Franco Escobar, who then headed the ball to a diving Lingr.
+Houston took the lead in the 61st minute when Lingr capitalized on a clearance error from Austin's backline for his second goal of the season.
+The play saw the Czech Republic international control the clearance with his chest and fire a right-footed volley from just outside the box into the bottom left corner of the net.
+Notably, Lingr made his first start with the Dynamo on Saturday and became just the fourth Dynamo player in Club history to score in his first two appearances, joining Brian Ching, Andrew Wenger and Romell Quioto.

-Forward Amine Bassi scored Houston's first goal of the night in the 42nd minute when defender Griffin Dorsey and midfielder Sebastian Kowalczyk linked up with a quick pass to find the Moroccan attacker in the middle of the box.
-The play marked Bassi's second goal of the season, while Kowalczyk has now recorded an assist in back-to-back matches.
+Ponce doubled Houston's lead in the 79th minute when defender Griffin Dorsey found the Argentinian striker on run towards the box, who fired a powerful left-footed shot into the back of the net off the near post.
+The play marked Ponce's third goal of the season and Dorsey's fourth assist.

-Lingr (Matchday 9) is one of three Dynamo players to be named to the Team of the Matchday this season and is joined by defender Dorsey (Matchday 7) and McGlynn (Matchday 7).
+Lingr (Matchday 9 and 10) is one of three Dynamo players to be named to the Team of the Matchday this season and is joined by defender Dorsey (Matchday 7) and midfielder Jack McGlynn (Matchday 7).

-The Dynamo continue their two-match homestand versus in-state rivals Austin FC on Saturday, April 26 at Shell Energy Stadium, with kickoff scheduled for 7:30 p.m.
+Houston next travels to face LAFC on Saturday, May 3 at BMO Stadium, with kickoff scheduled for 9:30 p.m.
 CT.
+Fans can follow the action live via MLS Season Pass on Apple TV.

 • Discuss this story on the Major League Soccer message board...

-- Earthquakes Forward Cristian "Chicho" Arango Selected to MLS Team of the Matchday - San Jose Earthquakes
+- Kévin Denkey Named to MLS Team of the Matchday for Matchday 10 - FC Cincinnati

-- Djordje Mihailovic Earns Team of the Matchday Nod for Goal and Assist Performance - Colorado Rapids
+- Djordje Mihailovic Earns Fourth Team of the Matchday Honor After Securing Rapids' Draw with Seattle - Colorado Rapids

-- Cremaschi and Weigandt Named to MLS Team of the Matchday - Inter Miami CF

-- Charlotte FC Head Coach Dean Smith and Defender Andrew Privett Named to MLS Team of the Matchday for Week 9 - Charlotte FC
+- Antony Named to MLS Team of the Matchday for Matchday 10 - Portland Timbers

 - Ondřej Lingr Named to MLSSoccer.com Team of the Matchday - Houston Dynamo FC